 Thoughts were all a blur.
 When we entered the emergency room, all I could think was–this is NOT like Grey’s Anatomy.
 Where are all the doctors and nurses running around?
 Where are all the gunshot wound patients?

 Instead, we waited for about 15 minutes before we were even admitted into the emergency room.
 Then it was another few hours of waiting around.
 Doctors obviously don’t know the definition of the word emergency.
+I did wonder if we would have been better booking into somewhere like a san francisco urgent care facility but, no, Eric was set on going to the emergency room and, since we’d been admitted, we might as well wait it out.

 He had a CAT scan done, which revealed that he had fractured two little bones on the bottom half of his spine (L2 and L3 of the transverse process–if you really want to know).
 And the muscles that attach to those bones are the hip flexors, making it painful to walk or twist in any direction.